JoeWainer/JoeWainer/README.md

 - 👋 Hi, I’m @JoeWainer
 - 👀 I’m interested in Technical Writing, REST APIs, Digital Marketing and SEO
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Technical Writing projects
+- 💞️ I’m looking to collaborate on projects which need help with REST API documenation
 - 📫 How to reach me hello@joewainer.com

 <!---